 The editors are in charge of:

-- Manage articles if they are within their research area, if not, a member of the editorial committee can be designated to act as managing editor;
+- Manage articles if they are within their research area, if not, a member of the editorial committee can be designated to act as editor;

 - Evaluate possible conflict of interest that affect the transparency of the editorial process;